delftswa2017/desosa2017/README.md

 [in4315]: http://www.studiegids.tudelft.nl/a101_displayCourse.do?course_id=38330

-In this course, teams of 3-4 students could adopt a project of choice on GitHub.
+In this course, teams of approximately 4 students could adopt a project of choice on GitHub.
 The projects selected had to be sufficiently complex and actively maintained (one or more pull requests merged per day).
 The systems are from a wide range of domains, including testing frameworks ([Mockito], [JUnit5]), editors ([Neovim], [VSCode]), music ([Beets]), and visualisation ([Kibana]).